MetPX/sarracenia/doc/sr3_post.1.rst

 Another example::

- sr_post -pb amqp://broker.com -pbd /data/web/public_data -pbu http://dd.weather.gc.ca/ -p bulletins/alphanumeric/SACN32_CWAO_123456
+ sr_post -pb mqtt://broker.com -pbd /data/web/public_data -pbu http://dd.weather.gc.ca/ -p bulletins/alphanumeric/SACN32_CWAO_123456

 By default, sr_post reads the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the post_base_dir and relative path of the source url to obtain the local file path) and calculates its checksum.
-It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and exchange 'xs_guest'.
+It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and exchange 'xs_guest', resulting in publication to the MQTT broker under the topic: *xs_guest/v03/bulletins/alphanumeric/SACN32_CWAO_123456*

 A subscriber can download the file http://dd.weather.gc.ca/bulletins/alphanumeric/SACN32_CWAO_123456 using http without authentication on dd.weather.gc.ca.